awoo-co/.github/CONTRIBUTING.md

 5. Push the changes to your forked repository.
 6. Open a pull request to propose your changes for review and inclusion in the main project.

-### Code Style and Guidelines

-We follow specific code formatting and style guidelines for our project.
-Please refer to our [coding style guide](link-to-coding-style-guide) for more details.

 ### Issue Tracker

 You can find existing issues to work on or create new ones in our [issue tracker](https://github.com/teslakitty/issue).

-### Code Review and Merging

-All contributions will be reviewed by our team before merging into the main project.

-### Testing Guidelines

-If your contribution involves code changes, make sure to include appropriate tests.
-Refer to our [testing guidelines](link-to-testing-guidelines) for more information.

 ### License